turkish-error-annotation-resources/turkish-error-annotation-guideline/README.md

-# turkish-error-annotation-guideline
+# Turkish Error Annotation Guideline
-Turkish Error Annotation Guideline
+This repository provides an error annotation guideline for Turkish introduced within the article ...